PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 Have you heard about [mason.nvim](https://github.com/williamboman/mason.nvim)?
 I have noticed it just recently, and it makes completely sense that it is getting popular.
 Managing external runtime dependencies, like language servers, was pain.
-I have looked briefly on it, and seems that they manage list of dependencies they support.
-It is honorable effort, but the community feeding and maintaing Nixpkgs compared to the mason's community is much larger. his is why I think Nix will give you more freedom in declaration and configuration of your reusable development environment.
+I have looked briefly at it, and it seems that they manage limited list of dependencies they support.
+It is honorable effort, but the community feeding and maintaing Nixpkgs compared to the mason's community is much larger.
+This is why I think Nix will give you more freedom to declare and configure your reusable development environment.

-In this chapter we will add two dependencies to demonstrate a mysterious bug I have found, and how to overcome it.
+In this chapter we will add two dependencies to demonstrate a bug I have discovered, and how to overcome it.
 First thing, to keep it tidy, define your dependencies in separate file.
 Ideally it would be one list of listing packages fron Nixpkgs, but in our case we will create a set containing two lists.